Dear Parents, Students, and Staff:

 Winter weather is here and winter driving can be extremely hazardous at times due to poor road conditions or reduced visibilities from heavy or blowing snow.
 As a result, our District wants to communicate winter weather preparedness information to you, your children, and our staff.

 The safety of our students, staff, and patrons is a top priority.
-The decision of whether or not to hold school, have a late start, or an early dismissal is one that our District takes very seriously.
-There are many factors that go into that decision—amount of snow fall and sleet received; conditions of the roads, including snow pack, icing and drifting; winds and wind chill; visibility; and weather forecast.
+The decision of whether or not to hold school, have a late start, or early dismissal is one that our District takes very seriously.
+There are many factors that go into that decision—the amount of snowfall and sleet received; conditions of the roads, including snowpack, icing and drifting; winds and wind chill; visibility; and weather forecast.
 If we go with a two-hour late start, it gives the snow plows a chance to open up roads in the morning and it gives us further time to assess the road and weather conditions, plus it allows our bus drivers to drive in the daylight, rather than the dark.

 I know that a late start, early dismissal, and/or no school can create a hardship for parents and their work schedules.
 If we are able, we try to make a decision regarding school the night before but that is not always possible.
 In the event our District needs to call off school, start late, or release school early due to inclement weather, we will utilize our Alert Parent Notification System.
 If you have updates to your cell, home, and/or work phone numbers, please be sure to contact your child’s school office and speak to one of our admin assistants about making the necessary changes.